Tourism in Finland – key facts and figures

 Japan 206 000

 Italy 116 000

 The structure of tourism from all main markets each has their own characteristics related to travel season, area and preferred activities.

-Southern Finland and the archipelago are the number one area for most tourists (56% of overnights).
-The Lakeland area has become increasingly attractive over the years; every fifth overnight was registered there in 2011.
-Finnish Lapland has maintained its popularity (16% of overnights).
-The small coastal area in the West represents 8% of all overnight stays.
+Southern Finland and the archipelago are the number one area for most tourists (55 % of overnights).
+The Lakeland area has become increasingly attractive over the years (25 % of overnights).
+Finnish Lapland has maintained its popularity (20 % of overnights).

-According to the latest border interview survey, Finland received 7.3 million foreign visitors in 2011 – the number of foreign visitors increased by 17% from 2010.
+According to the latest border interview survey, Finland received 7.6 million foreign visitors in 2012 – the number of travellers grew by five per cent from the year 2011,

 Source: Border Interview Survey by Statistics Finland and Finnish Tourist Board